OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: Observed CME

+We fit a GCS model to coronagraph observations of CME 1, to compare with the DONKI results and to add a measure of the tilt.
+Fig. \ref{obs1}(b) shows STEREO COR2A results at 12:38:30 UT, both without and with Graduated Cylindrical Shell reconstruction \cite<GCS, >{The06}.
+We fit the position as S02E09 and the tilt at 45$^{\circ}$ at a height of 7.9 $R_S$.

-In DONKI, this CME was predicted to arrive at 17:27 UT on April 24 but was linked to an in situ shock arrival at 22:24 UT on April 24.
-Fig. \ref{obs}(c) shows OMNI in situ data around this time span with the top panel showing magnetic field (black is total B, purple, red, and blue are $B_x$, $B_y$, and $B_z$ in GSE coordinates), the second panel showing the temperature, the third panel showing the number density, the fourth panel showing the velocity, and the bottom panel showing the Kp index.
-The shaded region corresponds to our CME boundaries with the dark gray in front designated as the sheath and the light gray the CME (or flux-rope-like component) itself.
-We set the internal boundary at 07:00 UT on April 25 and the end boundary at 5:00 UT on April 26 based on sharp changes in the in situ measurements.
+DONKI associates CME 1 with an interplanetary shock at 05:48 UT at 2021-05-12 with a ``Quality 2'' interplanetary shock/CME arrival, which corresponds to a clear CME shock arrival signature.
+Fig. \ref{obs1}(c) shows hourly OMNI in situ data around this time span with the top panel showing magnetic field (black is total B, purple, red, and blue are $B_x$, $B_y$, and $B_z$ in GSE coordinates), the second panel showing the temperature, the third panel showing the number density, the fourth panel showing the velocity, and the bottom panel showing the Kp index.
+We show the data at relative coarse resolution as our model is not capable of producing any small scale variations.
+The shaded region corresponds to our CME boundaries with the dark gray in front designated as the sheath and the light gray the CME itself.
+While we see a clear magnetic field enhancement and some rotation, we refer to this section as the magnetic obstacle (MO) as done in \citeA{Nie18Wind} to avoid any worry whether it fully satisfies the definition of an in situ flux rope \cite{Bur81}.
+We note that FIDO results have shown that a sufficiently oblique and/or flank encounter with a CME defined from flux rope equations can produce an in situ profile without the canonical smooth rotation.
+We still refer to the part of the FIDO simulation that corresponds to the MO as a flux rope as it is a direct result of a flux rope equation.
+We set the boundary between the sheath and MO on 2021-05-12 at 22:00 UT based on the sudden change in temperature.
+We set the end of the MO at 2021-05-14 at 15:00 UT based on the velocity and temperature starting to increase.
 These two boundaries are estimates and one could potentially argue for different values but these regions are only used for illustrative purposes and not any quantitative analysis.
 To mimic a real time forecast we do not use any in situ information about the CME when setting the initial parameters as it would not be available.
 We do use the upstream in situ solar wind information, which is used for the interplanetary drag and expansion and the sheath calculation, as our focus is not on forecasting the solar wind itself and OSPREI can be coupled with any model designed for that.